hallambaker/Mathematical-Mesh/Web/Guide/network.md

 ## Adding networks

-The `password add` command adds a network entry to a catalog:
+The `network add` command adds a network entry to a catalog:

 ````
+>network add NetworkEntry1.json NetID1
+ERROR - Object reference not set to an instance of an object.
->network
+>network add NetworkEntry2.json NetID2
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 ## Finding networks

-The `password get`  command retreives a network entry by label:
+The `network get`  command retreives a network entry by label:

 ````
->network
+>network get NetID2
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 ## Deleting networks